Artaxiad dynasty: Armenian empire

 During the reign of Tigranes the Great (95–55 BC), the kingdom of Armenia was at the zenith of its power and briefly became the most powerful state to the east of the Roman Republic.
 Artaxias and his followers had already constructed the base upon which Tigranes built his empire.
 Despite this fact, the territory of Armenia, being a mountainous one, was governed by nakharars who were largely autonomous from the central authority.
 Tigranes unified them in order to create internal security in the kingdom.
 The borders of Armenia stretched from the Caspian Sea to the Mediterranean Sea.
 At that time, the Armenian territories had become so expansive, that the Romans and Parthians had to join forces in order to beat them.
 Tigranes founded a more central capital within his domain and named it Tigranocerta.

 Large territories were taken from the Parthians, who were forced to sign a treaty of friendship with Tigranes.
-Iberia, Albania, and Atropatene also lost territories and the remainder of their kingdoms became vassal states.
+Iberia, Albania, and Atropatene also lost territories.
 The Greeks within the Seleucid Empire offered Tigranes the Seleucid crown in 83 BC, after which the Armenian empire reached as far south as modern Acre, Israel, resulting in a conflict with the Hasmoneans.